ptnghia3502/git-github-basic-tutorial-main/README.md

 - [Reference](#reference)

 ## Description
-- This series covers the basics of Git/GitHub
+- This series cover the basics of Git/GitHub
 - Instructions for installing and using Git/GitHub
 - Suitable audience: everyone, more suitable for those who do not have knowledge of Git/GitHub
 - Expression Language: Vietnamese